 Vaccinations for Zambia

-By far the biggest health risk in Zambia is malaria.
-There are various preventive prophylaxis treatments available and some should be taken a few weeks and others a few days before arrival.
+By far the most significant health risk in Zambia is malaria.
+Various preventive prophylaxis treatments are available; some should be taken a few weeks and others a few days before arrival.
 Consult your doctor or a local travel clinic well before your departure.